-Keeping up with the latest and most interesting content on the web has become somewhat of a troublesome experience.
+Keeping up with the latest and most interesting content on the web has somewhat become a troublesome experience.
 Content is being unloaded on consumers in such vast amounts that it’s hard to understand what’s breaking, what’s insightful, and what’s just an expansion of something that someone else said.
 Content consumption without proper curation is going to make it difficult to weed through good pieces, good stories, good and insightful data-driven articles and research papers that actually provide the reader with tangible value.

 The solution towards this content problem nowadays is curated newsletters, a way of keeping in touch with everything that’s happening within our field of choice without having to have 50 different browser tabs open.
 Newsletters are usually crowdsourced, or maintained by an dedicated individual, and provide a much more enjoyable reading experience of the latest and greatest.

 Launch Ticker is the perfect technology news consumption newsletter solution to those who feel like they’re wasting a lot of their time reading tech news, without really getting anywhere.
 The team at Launch Ticker curates two emails each day that discuss the most important news of the day before, as well as the day that the second email gets sent out on.
 Get a quick and concise summery of the leading headlines, understand what’s happening without having to skim through endless paragraphs of opinions and assumptions.
-It’s a paid service, but cheap enough (yearly based) that anyone can become a subscriber.
+It’s a paid service, but cheap enough that anyone can become a subscriber.

 This newsletter from MailChimp has recently undergone a revamp and is looking to kickstart its regular operation hours soon again, but until then there are more than 40 issues from the past year to explore and indulge in, all of which will help startup owners to better understand their design choices, and how to improve them without compromising quality or resources.
 Everything from User Experience to User Interface, to Usability and Personalization, all of which are essential things to know when building a high quality product.